merlyescalona/ucsc-eeb-intro2comptools/week_02/README.md

 ## Cancel a running process

 Sometimes an unwanted process happens in our terminal, perhaps we `cat` a really long file or we just insert a typo in the command line.
-We can simulate an unwanted process by just typing
+We can simulate an unwanted process by just typing:

 ```
 cat
 ```

-you might think that the terminal is stuck, that we might have missed and argument for `cat`, but `cat`  is operating nevertheless.
+You might think that the terminal is stuck, that we might have missed and argument for `cat`, but `cat`  is operating nevertheless.
 We can easily cancel the process by typing:

 <kbd>control</kbd> + <kbd>c</kbd>